y-kawagu/dcase2020_task2_baseline/README.md

 # dcase2020_task2_baseline
-This is a baseline system for **DCASE 2020 Challenge Task 2 "Unsupervised Detection of Anomalous Sounds for Machine Condition Monitoring"**
+This is a baseline system for **DCASE 2020 Challenge Task 2 "Unsupervised Detection of Anomalous Sounds for Machine Condition Monitoring"**.

 http://dcase.community/challenge2020/task-unsupervised-detection-of-anomalous-sounds